Private, Anonymous, Collateralizable Commitments vs. MEV: Preliminaries

-This section introduces smart contract wallets (SCWs) as they are used in this paper.
-It suffices to consider SCWs as extensions of externally-owned accounts on which we can apply additional constraints.
-To reason about our framework, we assume some finite number of tokens $n$, with the total number of tokens in the system denoted $T \in \mathbb{Z}^n_{+}$.
-For simplicity, we assume all tokens in the system are contained in SCWs.
-For $W$ the set of all wallets, and some wallet $w \in W$, $w$ can be considered as a set of tokens.
-The function $bal(w) := [v_1,...,v_n]$ indicates that there are exactly $v_i$ token $i$'s in $w$, with $\sum_{w\in W}bal(w)=T$.
-With this in hand, we introduce two distinct commitment mappings: \begin{itemize} \item For every SCW $w \in W$, a \textit{secret commitment mapping} $C^w_S: \{0,1\}^{\Theta(\cryptoParam)} \rightarrow B \subseteq w$. $C^w_S(x)$ is such that if $x \neq y$, $C^w_S(x) \cap C^w_S(y) = \emptyset$. \item A \textit{global transaction commitment mapping} $C_T: \{0,1\}^{\Theta(\cryptoParam)} \rightarrow \{0,1\}^{\Theta(\cryptoParam)}$. \end{itemize} Players in our system using SCWs maintain a mapping of secret commitments to tokens within the wallet.
-At initialization all tokens in the wallet are mapped from the 0 secret commitment.
-To use tokens in the wallet, users must provide a signed transaction, as in a basic externally-owned account, and the secret corresponding to a commitment/commitments within the wallet.
-Revealing the secret $\commSerialNum$ corresponding to a non-zero commitment $\commitment=\commit(\commSerialNum||\commRandomness)$ forces $w$ to use only tokens in $C^w_S(\commitment)$.
-At the end of a transaction, the user must generate new mappings for all unmapped tokens in the SCWs, with the default being the 0 secret commitment.
-If $C^w_S(\commitment=\commit(\commSerialNum||\commRandomness))=X$ for some set of tokens $X$, $X$ is fixed (tokens cannot be added or removed from $X$) until $\commSerialNum$ is revealed.\footnote{This is crucial in preventing a player from committing to a transaction which sends tokens without the player owning those tokens.
-If a player commits to bidding in an auction without any tokens in their wallet, but can add them before the tokens are needed, the player is able to effectively only reveal bids when bids are favourable.}
+If either of these requirements are not met, the transaction is invalid.
+At the end of a transaction, the user must generate new mappings for all unmapped tokens in the wallets, with the default being the 0 secret commitment.
+If $C^w_\textit{scrt}(\commitment=\commit(\commSerialNum||\commRandomness))=v$ for some set of tokens $v$, $v$ is fixed (tokens cannot be added or removed from $v$) until $\commSerialNum$ is revealed.
+This is crucial in preventing a player from committing to a transaction which sends tokens without the player owning those tokens.
+If a player commits to bidding in an auction without any tokens in their wallet, but can add them before the tokens are needed, the player is able to effectively only reveal bids when bids are favourable.